blackcodherbootcamp/setup-guide/mac/README.md

 # Mac setup guide

 This guide is to help you setup the following required software during the Black Codher bootcamp for Mac OS.
 Read the instructions for each application *in full* before proceeding to commence installation.

+Many of the steps will require you to use a command-line interface (also referred to as a _CLI_, _terminal_ or _shell_), which you may not be familiar with.
+Please note the following:

+- You can't use a mouse or trackpad inside a terminal, except to scroll and execute clipboard operations like selecting, copying and pasting text.
+The text cursor can only be controlled using the arrow keys on your keyboard.
+- Where passwords must be entered, you won't see the text you're typing displayed onscreen, but your keystrokes will be input as nornal.
+This is expected behaviour, so be careful when entering secure text and if you think you've made a mistake, hit the backspace key until an audible alert lets you know that you've cleared all the input.
+- Where a command is provided, you will run it by typing or pasting it in and then hitting Return/Enter on your keyboard.
+- When a given command contains text in angle brackets, e.g. `echo "alias home='cd <mount directory path>'" >> ~/.bash_aliases`, this represents a placeholder that you **must** replace with the correct value for your environment.
+Instructions will be provided to tell you what the placeholder should be replaced with.

+## Table of Contents

 1. [Git](#git)
    - [Setup SSH Keys for GitHub](#setup-ssh-keys-for-github)